 In 2012, after the elimination of Redevelopment Agencies, the State of California took over $100 million dollars in cash from the City of Rancho Cucamonga, funds that had been saved by the City over many years for projects like the construction of Central Park.
 These funds will not be recovered or paid back to the City.

-As there is currently no funding to build out Central Park, staff will begin to look for partners and opportunities to apply for grants to construct the smaller segments of the plan, one by one.
-One such opportunity could be a grant from the State of California, if voters approve Proposition 68 on the November 2018 ballot.
-Proposition 68 would authorize $4 billion in general obligation bonds for state and local parks, environmental protection and restoration projects, water infrastructure projects, and flood protection projects.
+As there is currently no funding to build out Central Park, staff has begun to look for partners and opportunities to apply for grants to construct the smaller segments of the plan, one by one.
+One such opportunity could be a grant from the State of California.
+Voters approved Proposition 68 on the June 2018 ballot.
+Proposition 68 authorized $4 billion in general obligation bonds for state and local parks, environmental protection and restoration projects, water infrastructure projects, and flood protection projects.
 Some of this money may go to each city based on population, and other funds could likely be available through a competitive grant process, similar to the funding and process the City obtained for Los Amigos Park.